astutic/boltWorker/README.md

 # boltWorker
-A Simple boltDB based Worker which can be used with gobuffalo's background worker interface Suitable for managing background tasks for single standalone binaries.
+A Simple boltDB based Worker which can be used with gobuffalo's background worker interface.

+Suitable for managing background tasks for single standalone binaries.

 Works with grift tasks of your buffalo app